 With the publication of this position paper, we hope to have helped better understand what impact means, and what principles BMS holds in this.
 Now, the focus will be on implementing all proposed actions (the "what's next" lists) together with the BMS and UT partners.
-BMS develops support offer; the BMS Research Support Office is spearheading the development of this.
-Existing support offer will be communicated more clearly, and behind-the-scenes collaboration will make the BMS Research Support Office a one-stop-shop for any impact questions.
+BMS develops support offer; BMS Research Support is spearheading the development of this.
+Existing support offer will be communicated more clearly, and behind-the-scenes collaboration will make BMS Research Support a one-stopshop for any impact questions.

-If you wish to share any thoughts or questions after reading this paper, please contact Tom Boogerd from the BMS Research Support Office.
+If you wish to share any thoughts or questions after reading this paper, please contact Tom Boogerd of BMS Research Support.
 We will continue the conversation with your team, your section, or at the coffee machine.
 Please invite us, we will gladly come to you.